-The Aggregate scores (x-axis) for each school were plotted against the Per-Capita scores (y-axis).
-The plot of scores is then partitioned into thirds by hand– this is the most subjective part of the Carnegie Classifications – by drawing concentric circles that separate the three clusters of institutions.
-Schools in the bottom left corner of the plot are in the “High Research” category, and those in the top-right corner are in the “Highest Research” category, with the “Higher Research” category in the middle.
+The per-capita scores (y-axis) are then plotted against the aggregate scores (x-axis) for each school.
+The plot of scores is then partitioned into thirds by hand– this is the most subjective part of the Carnegie Classifications – by drawing concentric circles that separate the three clusters of institutions (CITE).
+Schools in the bottom left corner of the plot are in the “Moderate Research” category, and those in the top-right corner are in the “Highest Research” category, with the “Higher Research” category in the middle.

 Problems with the Carnegie Classifications

 The Carnegie Classifications are intended to be tools for institutional comparisons, not for ordinal rankings of schools.
 Based on the metrics used in their calculation, they have little to say about undergraduate education or outcomes.
-However, they are routinely used by policymakers on campuses to drive institutional goals and academic development.
+However, they are routinely used by policymakers on campuses to drive institutional goals and academic development (Cite).

-Universities that choose to move towards the next highest goal, however, must shoot at a moving target.
+Universities that prioritize moving from one category to another, however, must shoot at a moving target.
 Because the data used to calculate the Carnegie Classifications in any given year are based on ranked snapshots at a single time point, the weighting of a single factor can change from year to year.
 This is not always drastic; however, if large changes were to occur in the characteristics of many of the universities in the calculation, it is possible that the loading for a given variable could be different in the next release of the classifications.

 At some schools, this has driven the narrative that the classifications substantively changed from edition to edition, and that these changes resulted in shifts in the classifications for certain borderline schools (CITATION).
 A school may determine, based on the weights used in the 2015 calculation of the classifications, that it needs to gain a certain number of PhDs in several fields and increase expenditures by some amount.
 That school might implement those changes, only to find out that because of the changes in the underlying PCA that generates each school’s score, those policy goals were not enough in the updated 2018 classifications.